skylight-hq/skylight.digital/_projects/ct_oec_transformation.md

     </li>

     <li>
-      Helping the entire organization adapt to working in a virtual environment, in response to the COVID-19 pandemic, including setting up digital tools and training on remote-work best practices
+      Helping the entire organization adapt to working in a virtual environment in response to the COVID-19 pandemic, including setting up digital tools and training on remote-work best practices
     </li>